the parent's role in college applications

-You don’t want to overload your child with extracurriculars and supplemental work to the point where they’re not able to have real impact in any area.
+You don’t want to overload your child with extracurriculars and supplemental work to the point where they’re not able to have a real impact in any area.
 Don’t spread them too thin!
 They’ll have better experiences, build stronger relationships, and have a stronger sense of their impact in the world if you focus their experiences in a few areas that will really enrich their lives.

 Whereas many students feel anxiety about rejection during college admissions, parents feel anxiety about a number of things–have we done enough?
 Have we prepared our child for the real world?
 What can we do to make sure they get in?

-These are all natural fears and insecurities to have; however, you’re not helping your child by projecting these onto them when they’re already struggling with the looming fear of not being enough for any specific institution.
+These are all-natural fears and insecurities to have; however, you’re not helping your child by projecting these onto them when they’re already struggling with the looming fear of not being enough for any specific institution.

 Instead, put your focus on empowering your child.
 If you engage in educating them about what college opportunities there are and enriching their lives with meaningful and impactful extracurricular experiences, you will be providing them with useful tools to navigate the process.
 Empower them to harness their unique voice and leverage their own experiences in this process.
 Be the rock for your child so they can resist giving any more power to the voices of insecurity in their heads.

 Empowering them also means knowing when to step back and let them do the work.
-Do not write their college essays for them – college admissions officers will be able to tell that it’s not the student’s voice.
+Do not write their college essays for the – college admissions officers will be able to tell that it’s not the student’s voice.
 Empower your child to harness their unique voice in their personal statement and supplemental essays.